 National governments are the largest capital market borrowers.
 Moody's Sovereign Risk Group provides ratings and research on sovereign and supranational issuers.
 Moody's sovereign ratings entail not only a quantitative analysis, but also a qualitative understanding of historical, political and cultural factors that do not easily lend themselves to quantification.
 Moody's sovereign ratings are based on a globally consistent and transparent methodological approach to assessing credit risk.

-Strong academic background - graduate degree or equivalent, preferably in Economics or International Relations; Finance, International Business and/or Public Administration may also be acceptable
+Strong academic background - undergraduate degree, preferably in Economics or International Relations; Finance, International Business and/or Public Administration or similar

 3+ years relevant experience in the Financial Sector, Government or Consulting; previous Macroeconomic Analysis experience